Health Bridge

 }

-Due to callouts to Apple and Google services, the Health Bridge integration can not be tested in the virtual simulator in the App Studio.
-Instead, any integration tests have to be performed on a physical device, Xcode or Android Studio simulators.
+Due to callouts to Apple services, the Health Bridge integration cannot be tested in the App Studio virtual simulator.
+Instead, any integration tests must be run on a physical device or on Xcode or Android Studio simulators.

 Testing on iOS